How to easily do Handwriting Recognition using Machine Learning

 Want to do handwritten OCR?
 This blog is a comprehensive overview of the latest methods of handwritten text recognition using deep learning.
 We've reviewed the latest research and papers and have also built a handwriting reader from scratch.

 Optical Character Recognition(OCR) market size is expected to be USD 13.38 billion by 2025 with a year on year growth of 13.7 %.
 This growth is driven by rapid digitization of business processes using OCR to reduce their labor costs and to save precious man hours.
-Although OCR has been considered a solved problem there is one key component of it, Handwriting Recognition or Handwritten Text Recognition(HTR) which is still considered a challenging problem statement.
+Although OCR has been considered a solved problem there is one key component of it, Handwriting Recognition (Handwriting OCR) or Handwritten Text Recognition(HTR) which is still considered a challenging problem statement.
 The high variance in handwriting styles across people and poor quality of the handwritten text compared to printed text pose significant hurdles in converting it to machine readable text.
 Nevertheless it's a crucial problem to solve for multiple industries like healthcare, insurance and banking.

 Recent advancements in Deep Learning such as the advent of transformer architectures have fast-tracked our progress in cracking handwritten text recognition.
 Recognizing handwritten text is termed Intelligent Character Recognition(ICR) due to the fact that the algorithms needed to solve ICR need much more intelligence than solving generic OCR.

 In this article we will be learning about the task of handwritten text recognition, it's intricacies and how we can solve it using deep learning techniques.

 Want to extract data from handwritten forms?
 Head over to Nanonets and start building Handwriting OCR models for free!

 - Huge variability and ambiguity of strokes from person to person

 - Handwriting style of an individual person also varies time to time and is inconsistent

 - Poor quality of the source document/image due to degradation over time